 It's the answer every new blogger wants to know, especially companies just embarking on the journey of blogging.
 How long will it take before they start seeing increased traffic flood into their website?
 Is it weeks, months or years?

-With content publication it's truly a marathon and not a sprint.
+With content publication it's truly a marathon, not a sprint.
 There's no easy way around it.
 It's important when making the decision to launch a blog to go into it with dedication and understanding that you'll need to commit to blogging for at least 12-18 months before you fully assess its effectiveness on both attracting increased traffic to your website, and how it attracts and converts new lead opportunities.

 Factors That Impact Getting Website Traffic From Your Blog